 A company is considered a domestic company if the majority shareholder is Tanzanian by at least 55%.

-If the investor does not meet the capital required to be registered by ZIPA, the investor may apply for the license from the Commission of Tourism.
+If the investor does not meet the capital required to be registered by ZIPA, the investor may apply for a license from the Commission of Tourism.

 If the Commission is satisfied with the application for the license, it issues a letter of confirmation to allow the investor to proceed with project activities pending completion of other requirements.